hllywluis/kekbot-js/README.md

 - `/ping` - Check if the bot is responsive
 - `/kick` - Kick a user from the server (requires Kick Members permission)
 - `/prune` - Delete up to 99 messages (requires Manage Messages permission)
+- `/ask` - Ask a question to the AI (supports optional web search for up-to-date information)

 ## Setup